-A report by the state prison investigative committee published in the 1870s details efforts to rehabilitate inmates, lists a typical mess hall menu and describes the general layout of San Quentin.
+An 1874 report by the state prison investigative committee details rehabilitation efforts, lists a typical menu and describes San Quentin.
 The committee also made their case to establish a branch prison at Folsom.

-Dated Feb.
-19, 1874, the committee chair wrote, “We inspected the various departments connected therewith, and the workshops and all other buildings pertaining thereto were visited by us; and also heard applicants for commutation of sentences, and such other business as we thought our duty called for.”
+The committee chair wrote, “We inspected the various departments, and the workshops and all other buildings.
+(We) also heard applicants for commutation of sentences, and such other business as we thought our duty called for.”

 The committee found deteriorating walls, poorly ventilated cells and a need to separate first-time offenders from career criminals.

-“We found the wall in which the prison buildings cells … are enclosed, in many places undergoing fast decay, the upper brick portion of which cannot last much longer without repair, it having been constructed of a very inferior quality of brick — said to have been made with salt water — which has failed to resist the severe rainstorms which have beat against it since the construction.
+“We found the wall (surrounding the cells is) undergoing fast decay.
+The upper brick portion cannot last much longer without repair, having been constructed of a very inferior quality of brick.
+(The wall) has failed to resist the severe rainstorms which have beat against it since the construction.

-As many before pointed out, a classification system was desperately needed as well as a better way to keep cells well ventilated.
+As many before pointed out, a classification system was desperately needed as a way to keep cells well ventilated.

-“(The cells and dormitory sleeping areas are in) a most deplorable state of affairs, and in direct violation of all the established laws of physiology and hygiene, which require that a healthy man should have, at the very least, five hundred cubic feet of well ventilated space.
+“(The cells and dormitory are deplorable), in direct violation of all the established laws of physiology and hygiene.
+(A healthy person) should have, at the very least, five hundred cubic feet of well ventilated space.

-“This system of packing or crowding so many human beings in such small space should be stopped as soon as possible, and no cell should be occupied by more than two prisoners at most.
-We would recommend the building of additional cells to meet the actual wants of these extra prisoners, and the grading of the prisoners, with a view to moral influences on the subject,” according to the report.
+“This system of crowding so many human beings in such small space should be stopped as soon as possible.
+No cell should be occupied by more than two prisoners at most.
+We recommend building additional cells and grading prisoners,” according to the report.